chrisgoringe/cg-image-filter/README.md

 - 'Click to send': clicking an image also sends it
 - 'autosend one if identical': automatically send a single image if all the images are identical
-- 'play sound': play a chime when the window pops up (the sound played is 'ding.mp3' from the 'js' folder)

 ### Optional inputs